-But it has also been ravaged by a decades-long violent conflict involving outlawed armed groups, drug cartels and gross violations of human rights, although, since 2002, the country has been making significant progress towards improving security.
+But it was also ravaged by a decades-long violent conflict involving armed groups, drug cartels, and gross violations of human rights up until 2002.

 The fourth largest country in South America and one of the continent's most populous nations, Colombia has substantial oil reserves and is a major producer of gold, silver, emeralds, platinum and coal, but it is also marked by a highly stratified society.

 1525 - Spain begins conquest of Colombia.

-1819 - Simon Bolivar defeats the Spanish at Boyaca.
-The Republic of Gran Colombia is formed, comprising modeern-day Ecuador, Panama and Venezuela.
+1819 - Simon Bolivar defeats Spanish at Boyaca.
+Republic of Gran Colombia formed with Ecuador, Panama and Venezuela.

 1899-1902 - "The War of the Thousand Days": around 120,000 people die in civil war between Liberals and Conservatives.
 Panama becomes an independent state.